Civility theory

 All relationship logics and action types can be combined with one another, especially unilateral forms of thought and action on the one hand and multilateral forms of thought and action on the other.
 Unilateral relationship logics (interest, power, friend/enemy logic) reinforce each other, as do coordination forms of secure and developed civility.

-While the general theory of civility contains general concepts, typologies and models, the special theory of civility focuses on specific areas of action, such as law, state, politics, economy, religion, science, games and sports, family and neighborhood.
+While the general theory of civility contains general concepts, typologies and models, the special theory of civility focuses on specific areas of action, such as law, state, politics, economy, religion, science, play and sport, family and neighborhood.

 Victoria V. Lauritsen